 Multi-year, multi-sectoral resilience projects increase sustainable economic well-being through increased agricultural productivity, income diversification, and increased access to markets and financial services.
 Resilience investments respond to common grievances, such as lack of government services and poor economic opportunities, and address common drivers of instability, such as local conflicts and shock-related population displacements.

 Opportunities for Strengthening Resilience

 There are many opportunities to strengthen resilience from the local to national levels, including improving access to and management of water and other natural resources; promoting business development and opportunities to engage in growing markets; improving health outcomes; strengthening community and national health systems; strengthening effective governance at all levels; and empowering women and youth to be a force for positive change.
 An additional new and important focus will be on improving security and accountability.

-This report documents the resilience analysis of the Recurrent Monitoring Survey (RMS) 20I8-19 data set collected for the impact evaluation (IE) of the Resilience in the Sahel Enhanced (RISE) program.
+This report documents the analysis of the Recurrent Monitoring Survey (RMS) 20I8-19 data set collected as part of the impact evaluation of the Resilience in the Sahel Enhanced (RISE) program.
 The overarching goal of...